Preface to Introduction to Protein Structural Bioinformatics: Preface

-Why did we write this book?
+\blindfootnote{ \textsf{Available online at: \arxiv{1801.09442}}} Why did we write this book?
 Firstly, because all the authors involved are very enthousiastic about protein structures and scientific computation, and secondly because we have been setting up a successful MSc level Bioinformatics in Structural Bioinformatics course that is in immediate need for a good text book.

 While many good textbooks are available on Protein Structure, Molecular Simulations, Thermodynamics and Bioinformatics methods in general, there is no good introductory level book for the field of Structural Bioinformatics.
 This book aims to give an introduction into Structural Bioinformatics, which is where the previous topics meet to explore three dimensional protein structures through computational analysis.